by Andrew Extein, Truthout

 Later, during a mandatory polygraph test, a police officer slid a pen and paper toward Trevor, demanding that he write down every username and online alias he has ever had.
 Trevor, a young, self-identified “freaky queer video/net artist,” found this request laughable and troublingly out-of-touch.

 “They didn’t even understand that any time you comment on anything on a site you have to usually create a username, or any of the endless crap you have to create accounts for online,” he said.
-“They still seem stuck in the mid-90s or something, as if I have one email address and ...
+“They still seem stuck in the mid-90s or something, as if I have one email address and one screen name that ...